i Structure of financial laws and regulations in Japan

 iv Scope of jurisdiction

-In general, it is believed that Japanese laws and regulations do not apply to activities by foreign companies outside Japan as the scope of jurisdiction should be limited to Japanese territory.
+In general, it is believed that Japanese laws and regulations do not apply to activities by foreign companies outside Japan as the scope of jurisdiction should be limited to the Japanese territory.
 With respect to cross-border cases, however, there is no provision that specifies the extent of the application of financial laws and regulations, and the scope of the powers of regulatory authorities is still open to interpretation.
-Even so, it is almost always the case that Japanese laws and regulations apply when a foreign company solicits an investor who resides in Japan, even from outside Japan (see Section II.v).
+Even so, it is almost always the case that Japanese laws and regulations apply when a foreign company solicits an investor who resides in Japan, even from outside Japan (see Section II.i).

 In practice, the FSA maintains close and constant contact with the regulators of foreign countries.
 Financial institutions should pay careful attention to the relevant overseas regulations as well as the Japanese regulations.